kovalArt/IaC_project/backup_sla.md

 - "Beta" Team of Infrastructure Engineers are resposible to periodically check the usability of backups
 - Each Monday of a week, team should test the backups
 - Regular backups checks.
-- Periodic test restores to a separate instance.
+- Periodic test restores to a separate non-production instance.
 - Periodic test restores to a sandbox environment.

 ### Restoration Criteria